deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 But when ssh=ing from console, look at the new keys added...<br/>
 They have a new "expireOn:" tag at the end, so Google will automatically remove these keys in a short while. <br/>They last long enough for us to make the connection to the instance <br/>but not long enough for them to become an issue of someone stealing these credentials and using them to mount an attack.

+~~ Shielded VM: A shielded VM is a virtual machine that uses a set of security controls to protect the integrity of the virtual machine's boot and runtime components.
+Shielded VMs are designed to protect against rootkits, bootkits, and kernel exploits.
+By using Shielded VMs, the VMs are more secure, and it becomes more difficult for an attacker to modify the VM's boot process or kernel code, thereby protecting against accidental downtime.
+~~ Preemptible VM: Preemptible VMs are a cost-effective option for running short-lived and batch jobs that are less critical in nature.
+Preemptible VMs can be terminated at any time by Google, and the maximum runtime of a preemptible instance is 24 hours.
+~~ Sole-tenant node: A sole-tenant node is a physical Compute Engine server that is dedicated to a single organization, providing greater control over the underlying hardware.
+By using a sole-tenant node, the application can be hosted on a dedicated server

 </pre>
 A preemptible VM instance, short for preemptible virtual machine, is a type of virtual machine that can be interrupted or terminated by the cloud provider at any time, typically after 24 hours of uptime.
 The main advantage of using preemptible VMs is their significantly lower cost compared to regular VMs.